MultiCam: Russia

 It is reported that Russia makes their own MultiCam camos.
+It was adopted in the 2010s mostly by spetsnaz units such as the SSO and FSB Alpha Group.

 In 2023, Russia has adopted their local Multicam clone as a standard camouflage of its new Army field uniform kit, VKPO 2.0, VKPO 3.0 and VKPO 4.0.

+Due to the widespread use of MultiCam in the war, Ukrainian soldiers have resorted to using tape for identification purposes.